reuk/wayverb/docs_source/context.md

 Room acoustics algorithms fall into two main categories: *geometric*, and *wave-based* [@southern_spatial_2011].
-Wave-based methods aim to numerically solve the wave equation, simulating the actual behaviour of sound waves within an enclosure.
+Wave-based methods aim to solve the wave equation numerically, simulating the actual behaviour of sound waves within an enclosure.
 Geometric methods instead make some simplifying assumptions about the behaviour of sound waves, which result in faster but less accurate simulations.